-This section was amended by student referendum on September 30, 2024, in accordance with the provisions of the CIUSA Constitution.
+This section was amended by student referendum in September 30, 2024, in accordance with the provisions of the CIUSA Constitution.

-This section was amended by student referendum on April 13, 2024, in accordance with the provisions of the CIUSA Constitution.
+This section was amended by student referendum in April 13, 2024, in accordance with the provisions of the CIUSA Constitution.